-Combined contraceptive pills have a recognised risk of causing blood clots.
-Blood clots can lead to a number of conditions including strokes and heart attacks.
+Combined contraceptive pills have a recognized risk of causing blood clots.
+Blood clots can lead to a number of conditions, including strokes and heart attacks.
 Therefore, if you experience any of the following symptoms, you should seek immediate medical attention:

 You should also be aware that it is possible to experience an allergic reaction in response to Tri-Sprintec.
 If you experience hives, breathing difficulties, or swelling of the face, mouth, lips, tongue or throat, you should seek emergency medical attention.

 Do NOT take Tri-Sprintec if: